-- After sales support
+- After-sales support

 Get Customer Service Right

-Have you ever tried to get hold of a utilities company without either being put on hold, passed through to different departments or being asked for your account number multiple times?
+Have you ever tried to get hold of a utility company without either being put on hold, passed through to different departments, or being asked for your account number multiple times?
 Probably not, which is why there are entire industries created around helping consumers 'switch' energy companies.